igrampe/SEDownloadManager/README.md

 ## License

-SEDownloader is available under the MIT license.
+SEDownloadManager is available under the MIT license.
 See the LICENSE file for more info.